Skip to main content

 Quality metrics focus on all the key elements contributing to the quality of the code.

-- Code Quality: The quality of code plays a crucial role in the overall software quality.
+• Code Quality: The quality of code plays a crucial role in the overall quality of software.
 This aspect impacts how safe, secure, and reliable the end product is.
-Measuring bugs, vulnerabilities, duplications, technical debt, and pass rate allows you to assess the quality of code.
-Code quality assurance tools like SonarQube make a developer’s work much simpler by providing a detailed analysis of these quality concerns.
+Measuring bugs, vulnerabilities, duplications, technical debt, and pass rates allows you to assess the quality of code.
+Code quality assurance tools like SonarQube simplify a developer’s work by providing a detailed analysis of these quality concerns.

-- Test Coverage: The percentage of the codebase that is actually executed by automated test scripts.
+• Test Coverage: The percentage of the codebase executed by automated test scripts.
 The higher the test coverage, the lower the risk of performing the refactoring.
 Tools like Cobertura or coverage.py can help you measure test coverage.

-- Test Pass Rate: The percentage of tests passed per build.
-This includes the percent success of the unit test, functional test, performance test, and security test.
-Orchestration tools like Jenkins or test tools like Junit and Selenium will fetch you this data.
+• Test Pass Rate: The percentage of tests passed per build.
+This includes the percent success of the unit, functional, performance, and security tests.
+Orchestration tools like Jenkins or test tools like Junit and Selenium will fetch this data.

-- Defect Ageing: The time during which a defect exists.
-This helps understand how quickly a defect was fixed and how.
+• Defect Ageing: The time during which a defect exists.
+This helps understand how quickly and how a defect was fixed.
 Tracking tools like JIRA, ServiceNow, or Remedy can glean defect count and aging data.

 With velocity and quality blended into development, operations need to be addressed.
 In a nutshell, DevOps is about bridging the gap between Dev and Ops with shared responsibilities and common objectives.